petersn/bit-blasting-SAT/README.md

 # bit-blasting-SAT

+*Disclaimer:* This SAT solver is so hilariously non-competitive compared to real SAT solvers that it's only worth looking at if you're interested pedagogically.

 ## Introduction

 This repo contains some experiments of mine with [DPLL](https://en.wikipedia.org/wiki/DPLL_algorithm) and bit-blasting a theory of fixed-width integers into SAT instances.